 For example, Nike partnered with Mike Jordan a famous basketball player for its new line of shoes which will be branded as Air Jordans.

-Air Jordans introduced Nike created a craze for sneakers and also formed a subgroup that started collecting sneaker.
-These group gave rise to a new group called Sneaker heads which gave rise to an all-new market for sneakers.
+Air Jordans introduced Nike created a craze for sneakers and also formed a subgroup that started collecting sneakers.
+This group gave rise to a new group called Sneaker heads which gave rise to an all-new market for sneakers.

 Where Do We See Sports Marketing?